theam/aday-ondemand-loop/docs/guide/content/admin/customizations.md

 - **`nav_menu_label`** – headers rendered as plain text
 - **`nav_menu_divider`** – separators (use `label: "---"`)

-### Advanced configuration examples
+### Advanced Configuration Examples

 Use the following reference snippets to compose more elaborate menus.
 Mix and match entries, update `id` values to override defaults, and mark any entry with `hidden: true` to stage future releases without exposing the item yet.

-#### Example 1 – complete left-aligned navigation
+#### Complete left-aligned navigation

 ```yaml
 navigation: